 Pacman Frog

-The pacman frog is also known as the ornate horned frog.
+There are several species of pacman frog.
+The most common found as pets are the ornate horned frog (Ceratophrys ornata) and Chacoan horned frog (Ceratophrys cranwelli).
 An adult male pacman frog can live in a 10 gallon, but if you get a female you might need to upsize the tank to 15 or 20 gallons.
 You only want to keep one in a tank as they will eat anything including other pacman frogs.
 They are extremely lazy and don’t move around very much.
 They like to spend their time half-buried in the substrate waiting for food to come by.

 Tomato Frog